anawale123/Project-ecsv2/Deployment-cycle.md

 The initial phase has three stages.
 Begins with containerising the application source code with Docker.
 Secondly, using Docker Compose to validate and test local set up between all 3 services. lastly, shipping the image onto AWS ECR.

-Benefits of the first to stages in Phase 0, with Docker compose and Docker:
+Benefits of the first two stages in Phase 0, with Docker compose and Docker:

 - Understanding how services communicate
 - Internal networking